viniciusmioto/cv/content/authors/admin/_index.md

 highlight_name: false
 ---

 Vinícius Mioto is a student of Computer Science at Federal University of Paraná.
 He is currently working as a Researcher at PET Computação - UFPR.
+For more details, you can read [Lattes Curriculum](http://lattes.cnpq.br/8195935355016860).